Becky139/mutts-cuts/deployment.md

 os.environ["SECRET_KEY"] = "SecretKeyOfYourChoice"
 ```

-Add the SECRET key to Config vars in Heroku.
+Add the SECRET key to Config vars in Heroku. (for security reason the below screenshot is defunct)

 ![10](docs/readme/heroku_deployment/10-add-database-and-secretkey-configvars.png "10")